XiangyuSha/my-restaurant/README.md

 # my-restaurant
-A web app for restaurant booking management
+This is a web app for restaurant booking management.

 Our primary user interface: